J012--Fire Alarm-Fire Suppression Services for the VA Salt Lake City, Utah Medical Center

 Quick Summary

-The Department of Veterans Affairs (VA), specifically the VA Salt Lake City Health Care System, is seeking Fire Alarm and Fire Suppression Systems Monitoring, Inspection, Testing, Maintenance, and Repair (MITMR) Services.
-This is a Request for Quote (RFQ) for a firm-fixed price contract with a base year and four option years.
-The solicitation is open market unrestricted.
-Quotes are due by April 23, 2026, at 12:00 PM CST.
+The Department of Veterans Affairs (VA), specifically the VA Salt Lake City Health Care System, is seeking proposals for Fire Alarm and Fire Suppression Services.
+This opportunity covers comprehensive Monitoring, Inspection, Testing, Maintenance, and Repair (MITMR) for fire safety systems across 19 campus buildings.
+The solicitation is currently paused due to a vendor protest, but the latest stated response date is July 31, 2026.

 Scope of Work

-• 24/7 monitoring and notification to first responders.
+- 24/7 monitoring and notification to first responders for fire alarm activations.

-• Preventive and unscheduled maintenance and repair, with specified response times (e.g., 2-hour for emergency after-hours, 72-hour for non-emergencies).
+- Preventive and corrective maintenance, including unscheduled and emergency repairs with specified response times (2 hours for emergencies, 72 hours for non-emergencies).

-• Device management including Unique Identifier (UID) assignment and Deficiency Notices (DNs).
-The contractor must be an authorized Siemens service representative for the Siemens Cerberus Modular Alarm System.
-Personnel require VA-issued badges and must complete VA Privacy and HIPAA training.
+- The contractor must be an authorized Siemens service representative for the Siemens Cerberus Modular Alarm System.

 Contract Details